yhagio/tutorialedge.net/content/golang/go-mutex-tutorial.md

 weight: 24
 ---

-The use of Go when programming highly concurrent applications doesn't preclude the possibility of you writing a system that features race conditions.
+The use of Go when programming highly concurrent applications doesn't prevent you from writing a system that features race conditions.
 These race conditions can cause unexpected issues with your systems that are both hard to debug and at times, even harder to fix.

 Thus, we need to be able to write Go programs that can execute concurrently in a safe manner without impacting performance.
 This is where the `mutex` comes into